Hunter Gorskie: Professional

-Gorskie made a move abroad following the 2015 Championship season to Polish League 1 side Miedz Legnica.
-He joined half-way through the season with Miedz and made an immediate impact at left back helping the team to avoid relegation during the 2015-2016 season.
-Gorskie would finish his stint with Miedz recording 29 appearances in total playing at both left and right back.
+Gorskie made a move abroad following the 2015 Championship season to Polish I liga side Miedź Legnica.
+He joined half-way through the season and made an immediate impact at left-back, helping the team to seventh-place finish at the end of the 2015–16 season.
+Gorskie would finish his stint with Miedź recording 29 appearances in total, playing at both left and right back.

-Following his first experience playing abroad, Gorskie returned to the US, signing with the Tampa Bay Rowdies towards the end of their 2016-2017 season.
+Following his first experience playing abroad, Gorskie returned to the US, signing with the Tampa Bay Rowdies towards the end of their 2016–2017 season.
 He scored a header in his debut for the Rowdies against New York Red Bull II on September 2, 2017.
 He would go on to score 2 more goals and start in the remainder of the 8 games that season including in the Conference Semi-Finals of the USL Playoffs where the Rowdies season would ultimately come to an end.

-In his 2017-2018 season with the Rowdies, Gorskie appeared as a team captain and completed a team-high 34 matches with over 2,900 minutes played and another 2 goals.
+In his 2017–2018 season with the Rowdies, Gorskie appeared as a team captain and completed a team-high 34 matches with over 2,900 minutes played and another 2 goals.

 On February 14, 2019, Hunter joined Danish 1st Division club Thisted FC on a free transfer for the rest of the season.

-After playing overseas for a second time, Hunter signed with Loudoun United in their inaugural season on September 24, 2019 with just 7 games left in the season.
+After playing overseas for a second time, Hunter signed with Loudoun United in their inaugural season on September 24, 2019, with just 7 games left in the season.

 The following season, Gorskie joined San Antonio FC on January 2, 2020.
 Gorskie was again a team Captain in San Antonio and made appearances at both center back and center midfield, scoring 1 goal in the shortened season.

 On June 9, 2021, Gorskie signed with Canadian Premier League side FC Edmonton.
 On February 9, 2022, the club announced that Gorskie and all but two other players would not be returning for the 2022 season.